Cream (band): Disraeli Gears (1967)

 The band first visited the US in March 1967 to play nine dates at the RKO 58th Street Theatre in New York City.
 There was little impact, as impresario Murray the K placed them at the bottom of a six-act bill that performed three times per date, eventually reducing the band to one song per concert.
 They returned to record Disraeli Gears in New York between 11 and 15 May 1967.
 This, the band's second album, was released in November 1967 and reached the top five in the charts on both sides of the Atlantic.
-Produced by Felix Pappalardi (who later co-founded the Cream-influenced quartet Mountain) and engineer Tom Dowd, it was recorded at Atlantic Studios in New York.
+Produced by Felix Pappalardi (who later co-founded the Cream-influenced hard rock band Mountain) and engineer Tom Dowd, it was recorded at Atlantic Studios in New York.
 Disraeli Gears is often considered to be the band's defining effort, successfully blending psychedelic British rock with American blues.

-Disraeli Gears also included "Sunshine of Your Love", which became the group's unofficial anthem, and is probably their best-known song today.
-Bruce and Pete Brown came upon the idea in a state of near desperation in the wee hours.
-In a last-ditch attempt to salvage something from the long and fruitless night at his apartment, the bleary-eyed Bruce pulled out his double bass again and played a riff.
-At that point, Brown looked out the window and saw the sun was about to rise: "It's getting near dawn", he said to himself.
-Brown put the words on paper then thought some more: "When lights close their tired eyes".
+Disraeli Gears also included "Sunshine of Your Love", which became the group's highest-charting song, peaking at number five on the U.S. Billboard Hot 100.